-- 33.14.1 A candidate for first appointment as International Race Officer shall have complied in the 4 years prior to 1 September of the year of application with the following: - (a) have served as Race Officer responsible for the management of the races on the water in four principal events; - (b) have served as Race Officer responsible for the management of the races on the water in at least four other events;

-- include with the application a letter of recommendation from a class association or organizing authority of a principal event at which the candidate was a race officer responsible for running the races; - (d) have knowledge of matters affecting the safety of competitors in respect of race management; - (e) have experience in race management training; - (f) have attended an ISAF Race Management Seminar and have passed the International Race Officers written test within the last four years prior to 1 September of the year of application and no later than 14 October in that year; and - (g) be prepared to work with the Race Management Sub-committee on race management matters. - (h) have obtained three completed RMSC reference forms (on the water assessment) from International Race Officials. - 33.14.2 A candidate for re-appointment as an International Race Officer shall comply with the requirements set out in Regulation 33.14.1 with the exception of 33.14.1(f).
+- 33.14.1 A candidate for first appointment as International Race Officer shall have complied in the 4 years prior 14 October of the year of application with the following: - (a) have served as Race Officer responsible for the management of the races on the water in four principal events; - (b) have served as Race Officer responsible for the management of the races on the water in at least four other events: - include with the application a letter of recommendation from a class association or organizing authority of a principal event at which the candidate was a race officer responsible for running the races; - (d) have knowledge of matters affecting the safety of competitors in respect of race management; - (e) have experience in race management training; - (f) have attended an ISAF Race Management Seminar and have passed the International Race Officers written test within the four years prior to 14 October of the year of application and - (g) be prepared to work with the Race Management Sub-committee on race management matters. - (h) have obtained three completed RMSC reference forms (on the water assessment) from International Race Officials. - 33.14.2 A candidate for re-appointment as an International Race Officer shall comply with the requirements set out in Regulation 33.14.1 with the exception of 33.14.1(f) and (h).